id01/passman/README.md

 NOTE: You can still bypass firewalls if you host the service on port 80 :)

 ## Changelog
+* 08/29/2017 v1.1.1 (id01)
+ * Ditched tcpserver in favor of Python SocketServer
+ * Used Google CDN due to efficiency...
+This can be disabled.
 * 08/28/2017 v1.1.0 (id01)
  * Made cli run off communicator, so I only need to change one file instead of two
  * No more double-base64ing for AES encrypted stuff!